selenus/dme/README.md

 #### Directory setup
 The deb package (post-installation script):
 * installs the DME at */var/dfa/webapps/dme*.
 This directory needs to be linked from within the Tomcat webapps directory (e.g. in a standard Ubuntu install: `ln -s /var/dfa/webapps/dme/ /var/lib/tomcat8/webapps/`)
 * creates */etc/dfa/dme* and installs the simple sample configuration if *dme.yml* does not yet exist.
-This configuration will probably need to be adapted, which is discussed in 3) of this page.
+This configuration will probably need to be adapted, which is discussed in section 3) of this page.
 * creates - if it does not exist - */var/lib/dme/models* and downloads some Stanford CoreNLP and OpenNLP models required for NLP processing
-* creates - if it does not exist - */var/lib/dme/grammars*: **make sure the Tomcat running user has write access to this directory**
+* creates - if it does not exist - */var/lib/dme/grammars*: **make sure the Tomcat running user has write access to this directory** (in a standard Ubuntu install: `chown -R tomcat8 /var/lib/dme/grammars`)

 #### Configure Tomcat
 Although the debian package comes with a complete configuration setup, manual registration of the dme configuration file is explicitly required.
-Modify/create the *setenv.sh* script within the *bin* directory of the installed Tomcat to point to the dme configuration:
+Modify/create the *setenv.sh* script within the *bin* directory of the installed Tomcat (default Ubuntu/Tomcat8 `/usr/share/tomcat8/bin/`) to point to the dme configuration:
 ```
 #!/bin/sh
 # Application specific environment variables